 - Renting an apartment could be a challenge because the application could require you to disclose any criminal convictions.

-- You and your loved ones could face social stigma, particularly if your DWI conviction is for a felony charge.
+- You and your loved ones could face social stigma, particularly if your DWI conviction is for a felony criminal charge.

 Depending on what type of DWI you receive, you will have a limited amount of time to pursue legal actions.
 This time limit is called a statute of limitations and it determines the time you get to take care of your charges.
 Don’t let time slip by you by waiting too long to contact one of our attorneys.

-Do yourself a favor and protect your future.
+You do not have to Do yourself a favor and protect your future.
 Contact the Law Offices of Randall B. Isenberg today to get a free consultation.